 This course investigates the meaning of urban art and communication from the perspective of the public viewer.
-The course will focus on the street art as a form of communication, and how this specific art form is used in urban settings to create awareness for social issues, hope for the future and to beautify urban environments.
-Students will examine political and social street art in selected environments from around the world and explore and develop their own meaningful and personal art for positive change.
-Students will work collaboratively to develop, propose, and execute a final public expression of art for the school or community at the end of the semester.
+The course is a hands on studio course that will focus on street and graffiti art as a form of communication, and how these specific art forms are used in urban and rural settings to create awareness for social issues, hope for the future and to beautify environments.
+Students will examine political and social street art and learn how the art form is being used by big companies for advertising campaigns to promote their brands.
+Students will work collaboratively to develop, propose, and execute a final public mural of art for the school or community at the end of the semester.
 The course will also include visits to museums and guest speakers/artists.
 This course meets the Visual and Performing Arts credit for graduation.

 Advanced Placement Art & Design Courses

-Advanced Placement Drawing Advanced Placement 2-D Art & Design Advanced Placement 3-D Art & Design
+Advanced Placement Drawing

+Advanced Placement 2-D Art & Design

+Advanced Placement 3-D Art & Design